 #7 Baskets And Bins Are Your Friend

-Baskets and bins are great for some of the bigger bathroom items like blow dryers and toilet paper rolls.
+Baskets and bins are the best things for some of the bigger bathroom items like a curling iron and toilet paper rolls (spoiler alert, you’ll be putting them on your ikea over the toilet storage).

 Even if you can’t do the full size drawers because you don’t feel like dealing with a plumber, baskets and bins are still a great organizing tool for the bathroom.
-If you’ve got a linen closet or even a shelf, keep it tidy with some pretty baskets.
+If you’ve got a linen closet or even a shelf, keep it tidy with some pretty baskets (loved by ikea hackers everywhere).

 #8 Use The Small Spaces